vnczalt-17/project_7/devops/hands-on/docker-07-dockerize-to-do-app-on-python-flask/README.md

-# Hands-on Docker-07 : Dockerize To-Do Web API Developed Python Flask
+# Hands-on Docker-07 : Dockerize To-Do Web API Developed in Python Flask

 Purpose of the this hands-on training is to dockerize an Python Flask application with Dockerfile and Docker compose.